What is Alcohol Addiction?

-Realise that you can’t force someone who doesn’t want to go into treatment.
+Realise that you can’t force someone who doesn’t want to go into any alcohol rehab treatment.
 All you can do is offer your help.
 It’s up to them to decide if they’ll take it.

 Be nonjudgmental, empathetic, and sincere.
 Imagine yourself in the same situation and what your reaction might be.